Yoga: How to Get Started

 Professional hockey players are doing it; triathletes are doing it; race car drivers are doing it; basketball players, mountaineers, even rock stars.
 Nobody is too young, too old or too darn perfect not to benefit from yoga.

 It won’t build your quads or biceps, but it can give you better balance, better flexibility, better concentration and better core strength—all of which can help reduce injuries and make whatever it is you love to do a little easier.

 “Yoga has helped me with flexibility.
 Specifically for climbing, I find that it trains my muscles to relax in awkward positions, and I notice myself finding rest stances more easily on routes.”

 —Steph Davis, elite American rock climber

 There are many styles of yoga.
-Some people find one and never change, others prefer to follow multiple disciplines.
+Some people find one and never change; others prefer to follow multiple disciplines.
 It’s up to you.
 Here are some popular options:

 Hatha: This type of yoga places premier emphasis on breath.
 Poses are held for longer, enabling you to use breath to push deeper.